 It was one of the 75 films that Academy archivist Brian Meacham had discovered in the New Zealand Film Archives on a 2009 visit.

-But Ford’s first major feature film success, The Iron Horse, from 1924 is a two hour plus epic saga of the building of the first transcontinental railroad, an early Ford human drama cast against the epic sweep of American Manifest Destiny.
+But Ford’s first major feature film success, The Iron Horse, from 1924 is a two-hour-plus epic saga of the building of the first transcontinental railroad, an early Ford human drama cast against the epic sweep of American Manifest Destiny.

-Throughout his career, Ford was a tough interview.
+Throughout his career, Ford was a difficult interview.
 Whether his media reluctance was merely an extension of his legendary tough guy stance on set while directing, or was calculated role-playing, is still debated.
 Ford could be abrasive, dismissive, even physically violent as when he decked Henry Fonda during an argument after a day’s early shooting on Mister Roberts or when he routinely kicked Harry Carey, Jr. in the ass picture after picture.
 Even his directing colleague and film scholar Peter Bogdanovich ran afoul of the legendary Ford recalcitrance when he was interviewing him against the backdrop of Monument Valley for the 1971 feature documentary Directed by John Ford.
 The trip to the Utah setting of some seven Ford Westerns was to climax Bogdanovich’s interviews with many of Ford’s actors and crew.
 I was the camera assistant on several of these interviews, photographed by my mentor Gregory Sandor, including an equally abusive one with John Wayne in the den of the Duke’s Balboa Beach home.
 Gregory and I were prevented from doing the Monument Valley interview because it required a full IATSE crew.
 I was a new member of Local 659 but lacked the requisite seniority to make the location trek.
 And Greg was a member of NABET, a much smaller, rival union.
 Martin Scorsese introduces this one-minute clip; Brick Marquard photographed the interview.

 Twenty years later, he was an equally unlikely choice for The Last Hurrah, adapted from Edwin O’Connor’s acclaimed novel, a eulogy to old style personal politics buffeted by the new power of television advertising.
 In a similar vein, his attitude toward Native Americans evolved, from the merciless killers of many of his middle period Westerns to his final and flawed but deeply elegiac Cheyenne Autumn of 1964.